thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/OOP/OOP_banking_v3/notes.md

 4. Changing details of customers
 5. Getpass / password access and controlled access

---- completed above---

 7. Forgot password feature + change PIN (pw) feature -> it would be cool to eventually authenticate this somehow;
 -> asks user if they forgot password
 -> A code is randomly generated and sent to user (currently it is printed, later it will be sent to an email or phone number using Twilio)
 -> If the user inputs the number correctly, they are then able to change their PIN.

-8. Encryption
+--- completed above---

+1. Txn history
-6. Datetime of deposit logs / transaction logs into bank's database --> create a new dataframe
+--> create a new dataframe
 ---> transaction logs? or tables dataframe where...